dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 How to use the Plugin
 ========================

-I will endeavour to get this plugin upstream into the main pelican-plugins repository, but for now either checkout my fork of the pelican-plugins repository from GitHub and switch to the correct branch:
+This plugin is now upstream in the main pelican-plugins repository, you can check that out like this:

 .. code-block:: console

-    $ git clone git@github.com:dflock/pelican-plugins.git
+    $ git clone git@github.com:getpelican/pelican-plugins.git
-    $ git checkout better_figures_and_images

-or just `download that branch <https://github.com/dflock/pelican-plugins/archive/better_figures_and_images.zip>`_, save it somewhere and extract the contents.

 Then add something like this to your pelican config: